Compare Business Insurance in New Zealand

 Professional indemnity (PI) insurance covers claims arising from errors, omissions, or negligent advice in professional services.
 If a client suffers financial loss due to your professional mistake, PI insurance covers legal defense costs and compensation payments.
 This is essential for consultants, advisers, accountants, lawyers, engineers, architects, IT professionals, and any service-based business.

-PI claims can be substantial - a financial adviser's error might cost a client hundreds of thousands, an accountant's mistake could result in tax penalties and interest, an architect's design flaw might require expensive remediation.
-PI insurance typically costs $500-$5,000+ annually depending on profession, turnover, and coverage level ($250,000-$10 million typical range).
+PI claims can be substantial — a financial adviser's error might cost a client hundreds of thousands, an accountant's mistake could result in tax penalties and interest, an architect's design flaw might require expensive remediation.
+PI insurance premiums vary based on profession, turnover, and coverage level.
+Higher-risk professions and higher coverage limits attract higher premiums.

 Business Contents Insurance